 Q: What other tax-related changes should I be aware of?

-A: The deadline for IRA contributions for 2019 has been moved to July 15th to sync with the tax filing deadline.
-This includes contributions to SEP IRAs.
+A: The deadline for IRA contributions for 2019 was moved to July 15th to sync with the tax filing deadline.
+This included contributions to SEP IRAs.

 ~ Required Minimum Distributions (RMDs) from IRAs for those over age 70-1/2 are suspended for 2020.
 RMDs already taken in 2020 may be rolled over (but not those from inherited Beneficiary IRAs).

 ~ A new "Qualified Charitable Contribution" made to a 501(c)(3) charity and limited to $300 is available for those who do not itemize and who claim the standard deduction.
-So keep records of your nonprofit donations!
+So keep records of your nonprofit donations in 2020!

 ~ The IRS is suspending installment payments on past taxes that are due 4/1-7/15/20.
 (By law, interest will continue to accrue on any unpaid balances.)

 ~ We'll be keeping abreast on your behalf of other relief for Tax Year 2020.